Shinta505/Shinta505/README.md

 ###

-<p align="center">My name is Shinta and I'm a Undergraduate Informatics Student, from Tegal, Indonesia</p>
+<p align="center">My name is Shinta and I'm a Undergraduate Informatics Student, from Tegal, Central Java,  Indonesia</p>

 ###